janiko71/aws-inventory/README.md

 Intended for personal use (even if I added some professional features like logging), and for only one account.
 For more information on multiple accounts, read the [wiki](https://github.com/janiko71/aws-inventory/wiki).

-**If you test this code, please send me feedback**: I can't test every configuration (especially when there are a lot of items in inventories), so either if it works or not, let me know what is fine and what needs to be corrected (use [issues](https://github.com/janiko71/aws-inventory/issues)).
+[**TESTERS WANTED!
+If you test this code, please send me feedback**](https://github.com/janiko71/aws-inventory/discussions/39): I can't test every configuration (especially when there are a lot of items in inventories), so either if it works or not, let me know what is fine and what needs to be corrected (use [issues](https://github.com/janiko71/aws-inventory/issues)).

 Supported AWS services is limited, but I add some regulary. **Supported services are detailed [here (wiki)](https://github.com/janiko71/aws-inventory/wiki/Supported-services)**: